 Toory Gul is an accomplished business owner.
 He has thirty years of experience in commerce and business and has a Bachelor of Science degree in Business Administration with a concentration in Management.
 Toory speaks Dari, Pashto, Urdu, and Persian.
 His biggest motivation is to use his business acumen, passion to serve people and the community, as well as his linguistic skills to make a positive change in people’s lives every day.
 Toory’s greatest satisfaction is to see a joyful smile on the faces of people he serves.

-Karishma is a 2.5 generation South Indian American.
-A 4th generation Canadian and 5th generation German American whose family all settled in Omaha and Nebraska before they became citizens.
-She received her Bachelor of Education in Educational Studies with a minor in Asian Studies and a certificate in Non-Profit/Human Service Management from Kent State University in Kent, Ohio in 2007.
+Karishma received her Bachelor of Education in Educational Studies with a minor in Asian Studies and a certificate in Non-Profit/Human Service Management from Kent State University in Kent, Ohio in 2007.
 She also received her Master of Education in Educational Cultural Foundations from Kent State University in 2010.
-In 2019 she received her Teaching English to Speakers of Other Languages Certificate in 2019 from The University of Nebraska Omaha.
+In 2019 she received her Teaching English to Speakers of Other Languages Certificate from The University of Nebraska Omaha.
+Karishma has taught ESL at Arkansas State University, Learning For All, The University of Nebraska Omaha, and Metro Community College.
 Karishma has been in the education, non-profit , NGO and government sectors for the last 12 years.